ACCESS-NRI/ACCESS-Hive-Docs/.github/ISSUE_TEMPLATE/blank-issue-template.md

 ---
-name: Blank Issue
+name: Custom Issue
-about: If your issue doesn't belong to a specific category, feel free to describe it here.
+about: If your issue doesn't belong to a specific category, use this template.
-title: ''
-labels: ''
-assignees: ''

 ---